FAQS

 add remove

 When you return from your Ride you are required to check back in at the registration desk at the Novotel Barossa Valley Resort.
-You will receive a voucher for lunch which will be served poolside where you can enjoy entertainment, award presentations, massage and a festive atmosphere.
-All activities at the Novotel will finish by 5pm.
+Your wrist band entitles you to lunch which will be served poolside where you can enjoy music, award presentations, massage and a festive atmosphere.
+All activities at the Novotel will finish by 4pm.

 If I am not riding, what can I do on the Saturday?